NeoPrismLabs/neoprism-core/README.md

 | `borderRadius` | `double` | `8.0` | Radius of component corners |
 | `shadowOffset` | `Offset` | `Offset(3, 3)` | Offset of the component shadow |
 | `buttonTextStyle` | `TextStyle?` | `null` | Default text style for buttons |

-## Component Interactions

-All NeoPrism components automatically track user interactions using the internal tracking system.
-These interactions include:

-- For NeoButton:
-  - `pressed` - When the button is clicked or tapped
-  - `hovered` - When the mouse hovers over the button

-- For NeoInput:
-  - `focused` - When the input receives focus
-  - `changed` - When the input value changes

-- For NeoCheckbox:
-  - `toggled` - When the checkbox is checked/unchecked
-  - `focused` - When the checkbox receives focus

 ## Component Architecture